Geeksltd/GCop/Rules/GCop181.md

 ## Rule description

-you need to use virtual methods because your program may be designed in such a way that you do not know all the types of objects that will occur when it is executed.
+You need to use virtual methods because your program may be designed in such a way that you do not know all the types of objects that will occur when it is executed.
 You can provide a standard (base) type and design around that type.

 ## Example